 Figure \ref{fig:TS-evolution} provides the details of the TS evolution of the signal.
 In the left panel, we present the TS value of the line signal in the direction of each ROI and the evolution of the net TS value of a group of sources as the sources accumulate.
-The order of the galaxy clusters is based on their J-factors (without considering the possible boost factor, see Table \ref{tab:HIFLUGCS_GCls} in the Appendix).
+The order of the galaxy clusters is based on the central values of their J-factors (without considering the possible boost factor, see Table \ref{tab:appx:clusters} in the Supplemental Material~\citep{supp}).
 No signal is detected in the direction of M49.
-This likely indicates a small boost factor because the dark matter distribution substructures may be atypical in view of that M49 may have even already passed through Virgo once, as revealed by the extended X-ray study \cite{2019AJ....158....6S}.
+Its J-factor may be smaller than the expected value considering the large uncertainty (see Sec.~\ref{appx:consistency} of the Supplemental Material~\citep{supp}).
+This also likely indicates a small boost factor because the dark matter distribution substructures may be atypical in view of that M49 may have even already passed through Virgo once, as revealed by the extended X-ray study \cite{2019AJ....158....6S}.
 The right panel of Figure \ref{fig:TS-evolution} displays the time evolution of the TS values of the three galaxy clusters (the blue line) as well as the whole sample (the black dashed line).
-For the former, the net TS value roughly increases with time, though strong fluctuation is displayed in the time interval of MJD 57000-59000.
-While for the whole sample, the net TS value peaks at about MJD 57700.
-After that there came a quick drop of the TS value.
+For the former, the net TS value roughly increases with time, though strong fluctuation is displayed in the time interval of MJD $57000-59000$, while for the whole sample, the net TS value peaks at about MJD 57700.
+After that there is a quick drop in the TS value.
 Since MJD 58600, the TS value has been increasing again.
 Roughly, the TS values of the signal in the directions of Virgo and Ophiuchus increase with time linearly, indicating a stable emission process.